 Social Security Number

 All permanent residents of the U.S. must have a Social Security number.
 If any of your family members have not yet applied for Social Security numbers, they must now do so.
+If you previously obtained a Social Security number while in a non-immigrant status, you may consider updating your record with the Social Security Administration.
 For information, refer to the U.S. Social Security Administration.

 Selective Service Registration